Bira/octopus-carnival/_posts/2023-01-16-harkens-heart.md

 ## Final Impressions

 A nice implementation of the classic concept of angry druids, with a surprisingly low amount of entangling vine effects in play.
-They're extremists even by typical guardian druid standards, so even nature-attuned PCs might get into conflict with them.
+They're extremists, so even nature-attuned PCs might get into conflict with them.
+The identity of the Hierophant being left as an exercise for the reader makes it easy to play stories where a hard-liner Hierophant gets replaced by a moderate or vice-versa, causing a sudden switch in the circle's campaign role.

 The Winterbole-Harken treant war is an important setting element that will appear here again.
 It affects not only the treants themselves but also factions allied to both sides.
 On the Winterbole side, open war is certain to bring the Frost Witches into the conflict, and either them or the Winterbole treants themselves might contrive a way to bring Bitterstrike in.

+[1]: {{ "/projects/tnv/" | relative_url }}